A safe space to talk, to make, to think and to feel.

 Many clients begin therapy to seek help with a particular problem, but the grow to use the therapy space and the therapeutic relationship as an ongoing tool for processing and self-reflection.
 Therapy becomes a practice - like yoga or meditation - where they take time out to come back to themselves: to pause and reflect.

 If you are not sure whether creative psychotherapy can help you get in touch, or book a consultation.
-Begin a conversation - we’re ready to take your questions.

 • You can send an enquiry here and we will get back in touch with our thoughts and next steps.